striezel/compare-ini/README.md

       x = unknown      |     val = 1

-  If you try to compare ini files that do not meet these assumptions, then the result of the comparision might not be as expected.
+  If you try to compare ini files that do not meet these assumptions, then the result of the comparison might not be as expected.
 (Of course, you are always free to give it a try anyway.)

 ## Is there any kind of documentation for the program?